Liyubov/closed_cities/README.md

 Feel free to add data here: https://forms.gle/ECohDjfy31g3Zm4R9

+If you have any questions feel free to write to liubov.tupikina@cri-paris.org

 # Borders of ZATO PROJECT
 ## PREMISE:
 In the middle of the 20th century at the beginning of the Cold war USSR started the development of new kinds of cities: closed, military governed research centres, which  were aiming for studying nuclear physics.